gianfrdp/SDM120C/metern/comapps/README.md

 MeterN configuration is the same, dimply change 1 with 2, 3, etc.

 NOTE: meterN ID must be equal to RS485 address

+Poolen485.php is a new pooler only for total consumation that prevent passover when, for some reason, meter returns a value lesser than previous one.
+Use
+<pre>poolen485 1</pre>